 Life Sciences Grid Community (LSGC)

 The Life Sciences virtual research community, active on the European Grid Infrastructure (the Life Sciences Grid Community, or LSGC), addresses some of the most demanding IT requirements arising within this domain.
-The Foundation of the LSGC consists of 5 NGIs (Dutch, French, Italian, Spanish, Swiss) as well as 5 VOs (biomed, lsgrid, medigrid, pneumogrid, vlemed) and 2 main projects (EGI-InSPIRE, Lifewatch ESFRI).
-Its financial support mainly comes from the human resources dedicated to this domain by NGIs.
-Life Sciences used to be represented by the HealthGrid association set up in 2003 for promoting the use of grids within this community.
+The Foundation of the LSGC consists of 5 NGIs (Dutch, French, Italian, Spanish and Swiss), who provide the majority of human resource funding, as well as 5 VOs (biomed, lsgrid, medigrid, pneumogrid, vlemed) and 2 main projects (EGI-InSPIRE, Lifewatch ESFRI).Life Sciences used to be represented by the HealthGrid association set up in 2003 for promoting the use of grids within this community.
 However, HealthGrid went bankrupt and was dissolved in 2010.

 EGI’s Virtual Research Community model applied to Life Sciences